SanicBTW/Just-Another-FNF-Engine/source/flixel/README.md

-# What has been modified
+# Modifications from the engine
 - Default Sound Tray for mine
 - Removed default FlxSave
 - Default antialiasing from loaded settings